lgmoneda/data-science-management/docs/technical-leadership/team-interaction-modes.md

 [Miro template](https://miro.com/app/board/uXjVKms1KIM=/?share_link_id=752512685457).

-## Activity 1: Evaluate your squad's last interactions
+## Activity 1: Evaluate your team's last interactions
 {: .no_toc }

 List 3-5 interactions you had with other teams.
 Classify them into collaboration, X-as-a-service, and facilitation.